YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/sample-projects/example-project-2.md

 ### Draw the Rest of the Owl

 Now that all the commands are hooked up and the skeleton story plays through correctly, it's time to replace the skeleton placeholder script with the full story.
-In **Assets > Dialogue** find the file **SpaceJourney\_FinalVersion.yarn**.
-In the **Yarn Project** created earlier, replace the script you placed in **Source Scripts** earlier with this script instead.
+Delete the Yarn Script that you created earlier, and find the file **SpaceJourney\_FinalVersion.yarn** in the **Assets/Dialogue** folder.
+Move this file into the folder with the Yarn Project.

 ![The Yarn script for the Scene has been replaced with a full story version](<../../.gitbook/assets/Screen Shot 2021-07-08 at 4.17.01 pm.png>)